Home Warranty Guide: What is a Home Warranty?

-In home warranty, coverage depends on the value of purchase.
+In a home warranty, coverage depends on the value of the purchase.
 In this case, the more the merrier.
-The coverage groups the appliances into different categories.
+The coverage groups appliances into different categories.
 The following are usually covered in a first-tier or second-tier plan offered by home warranty companies.
 For a complete list, check what is covered in a home service contract article.

-These generally include appliances such as an oven, refrigerator, dishwasher, garbage disposal, microwave, washing machine, clothes dryer and ceiling fans.
+These generally include appliances such as an oven, refrigerator, dishwasher, garbage disposal, microwave, washing machine, clothes dryer, and ceiling fans.

-These usually include furnaces, air conditioners, heat pumps and ductwork.
+These usually include furnaces, air conditioners, heat pumps, and ductwork.
 However, portable air conditioners and heaters are not always covered.

-It includes indoor pipes and drains, faucets, swimming pools and hot tubs.
+It includes indoor pipes and drains, faucets, swimming pools, and hot tubs.

-Covers electrical panels, wiring, garage door openers and door bells.
+Covers electrical panels, wiring, garage door openers, and doorbells.

 A perfect home protected by a home warranty is like a cherry on the icing.
 It provides peace of mind to the homeowner who otherwise might not be able to meet unexpected repair bills when one has already invested a lot on a house.The benefits of a home warranty plan include:

 A property with a home warranty can generate greater demand.
-Homes listed with a home warranty are more attractive to potential buyers, and tend to sell faster and often fetch a good price.
+Homes listed with a home warranty are more attractive to potential buyers and tend to sell faster and often fetch a good price.
 The benefits of a home warranty for a seller are:-

 A home warranty is a very important aspect of the real estate transaction providing many benefits during the marketing period, while the home is under contract and after the close of sale:-